operatorjen/art.of.noise/README.md

 # art.of.noise

 When we think of a feedback loop, we often imagine a system feeding its previous state into the next, an automatic cycle of cause and effect.
 In this project, we intervene manually and consciously in that loop.
-Each new iteration is not passively generated but actively constructed in response to an evolving ecology of internal and external telemetry.
+Each new iteration is not passively generated but actively constructed in response to an evolving ecology of internal feedback and external signals.

 This is a cybernetic process: the output of the system becomes input for the next state.
 Each step re-evaluates the prior, allowing for adaptation, mutation, and sometimes re-alignment.
 The feedback here is not only code-based but perceptual and interpretive, guided by observation and choice.